-Olympic Committee of Slovenia, as an umbrella non-governmental Slovenian sports organisation, endeavours, along with its affiliated National Sports Federations and Municipal Sports Federations, Sports Clubs and Sports Associations, members of these Federations, to ensure optimal conditions for the operation and development of Slovenian sport in all its various forms.
+Olympic Committee of Slovenia – Association of Sports Federations, as an umbrella non-governmental Slovenian sports organisation, endeavours, along with its affiliated National Sports Federations and Municipal Sports Federations, Sports Clubs and Sports Associations, members of these Federations, to ensure optimal conditions for the operation and development of Slovenian sport in all its various forms.

 The OCS-ASFs mission is to plan, organise and control the execution of the programs of its three pillars: Sport for All, Commune-Level Sport and Top Sports.
 The OCS-ASFs large scope of activities comprises numerous programs assisting in creating the best possible conditions for the work and the development of education and training, sports infrastructure, and high-quality organisational structure of sports organisations, while working for the protection and development of voluntary work in sports clubs.